 The robot has to grasp a point object while keeping its balance and respecting its joint limits.
-During the task, the robot tries to keep the object in its FOV and, if possible to keep its COM into a small 2cm-wide band inside its support polygon to obtain a well-balanced posture $(e{bal})$ .
-The task order is then $e{jl} \prec e{feet} \prec e{supp} \prec e{rh} \prec e{fov} \prec e{bal}$ .
-The robot motion is summarized by Figures 5 to 11.
+During the task, the robot tries to keep the object in its FOV and, if possible, to keep its COM into a small 2cm-wide band inside its support polygon to obtain a well-balanced posture (e{bal}) .
+The task order is then $e{jl} \prec e{feet} \prec e{supp} \prec e{rh} \prec e{fov} \prec e{bal}$.
+The robot motion is summarized by Figures 4 to 10.
+The obtained motion as well as the two motions obtained in the next two sections is recorded in the attached video (see App.
+A).

-The ball is moved in four different places as shown in Fig. 5: first in front of the robot, in an easily reachable position; then far in the left, so that the robot has to bend to reach it; the ball is put back to the initial position before putting it to a far right position that is not reachable while keeping the COM inside the support polygon.
+The ball is moved in four different places as shown in Fig. 4: first in front of the robot, in an easily reachable position; then far in the left, so that the robot has to bend to reach it; the ball is put back to the initial position before putting it to a far right position that is not reachable while keeping the COM inside the support polygon.
 At the first ball position, the two last tasks are respected: the ball is inside the FOV and the COM is in the central band.
 The second ball position is further away and requires to the robot to importantly bend to reach it.
 The COM cannot be kept inside the central band while satisfying all the other tasks.
-Relaxing the leastpriority COM task enables to satisfy $e{fov}$ and $e{rh}$ .
+Relaxing the leastpriority COM task enables to satisfy e{fov} and e{rh} .
 The higher-priority COM task is respected, that ensures the robot balance.
-The ball is then placed back in front of the robot: the COM comes back to the central band while all the other tasks are kept satisfied.
-The last position is unreachable while keeping the COM in the support polygon.
-All the tasks from the least-priority one are successively relaxed until the minimal distance to the ball is finally reached: at the final position, the COM is outside of the central band, on the border of the support polygon, and the ball is outside the FOV.
-This is a typical case of interest of the hierarchy: a proper behavior is ensured by the tasks having priority (balance, joint limits) while the optional objectives are satisfied at best.
+The ball is then placed back in front of the robot: the COM comes back to the